matthew-tfs/mjcb.io/content/blog/00048-internet-explorer-eol.md

 On Wednesday June 15, 2022, Internet Explorer 11 has officially gone end of life and is no longer supported by Microsoft.
 There are a few exceptions where it is still supported to some degree by Microsoft, such as on Windows Server and on certain LTSC versions of Windows 10.

 Internet Explorer will live on to a degree with the **IE mode** functionality that is available in Microsoft Edge.
-I haven't really tested this feature since I can't think of a service that I use that even requires Internet Explorer anymore, but
+I haven't really tested this feature since I can't think of a service that I use that even requires Internet Explorer anymore, but the feature is there regardless.
+I am sure that there are multiple business related applications that will utilize this functionality.

 ## Internet Explorer Legacy ##